Ugochukwu-Smooth Nzewi: Career

+MoMA, 2019–present

+In 2019, Nzewi was appointed Steven and Lisa Tananbaum Curator in the Department of Painting and Sculpture at the New York Museum of Modern Art.

+In 2023, Nzewi was part of the selection committee that nominated Zasha Colah as artistic director of the Berlin Biennale in 2025.

 Among his considerations as a curator, Nzewi cites the importance of art history and his curiosity in how artworks reveal collective social imagination through expression and interpretation.
 He has expressed interest in learning from the creative process as artists make intellectual decisions about their work on reflection of how it will be received by others and the market.
 He has published essays in multiple academic art journals, contributed to Grove Art Online, and co-edited a volume on independent African art initiatives.